 Beyond soil type, the amount and way that rain falls in your location may have an impact on your building methods.
 For example, in areas with limited rainfall, building a berm around and covering the perimeter of your walipini with a non-permeable membrane may be sufficient to keep rain from penetrating and collapsing your walls.

-In areas with continuous heavy rains where rain can penetrate deep into the subsoil, it creates more challenging circumstances.
+In areas with continuous heavy rains and in coastal areas where the water table is high and can penetrate deep into the subsoil, it creates more challenging circumstances.
 In those cases, retaining walls, drainage routes, and more may be necessary to redirect water flow from the walls of your walipini.

 Given the challenges detailed above, each walipini design will be a bit different based on the demands of your location.
 In general, there are a few key features that all walipinis need to address potential concerns.